 While building her career as a graphic designer in her twenties, she wrote her first novella.
 It later transformed into her first novel, HIGH (A Caffeinated Love Story).
 Creating and completing the manuscript was liberating.
 The process was challenging but fulfilling.
 Corey loved every second of it.
 And she couldn’t wait to do it again.

-Corey lives in The City by the Bay with her husband and their daughter.
+She lives in The City by the Bay with her husband and their daughter.